Hussites: History

 The Hussite movement began in the Kingdom of Bohemia and quickly spread throughout the remaining Lands of the Bohemian Crown, including Moravia and Silesia.
 It also made inroads into the northern parts of the Kingdom of Hungary (now Slovakia), but was rejected and gained infamy for the plundering behaviour of the Hussite soldiers.
-There were also very small temporary communities in Poland-Lithuania and Transylvania which moved to Bohemia after being confronted with religious intolerance.
-It was a regional movement that failed to expand anywhere farther.
+There were also small temporary communities in Poland-Lithuania and Transylvania which moved to Bohemia after being confronted with religious intolerance.
+It was a regional movement that failed to expand farther.
 Hussites emerged as a majority Utraquist movement with a significant Taborite faction, and smaller regional ones that included Adamites, Orebites and Orphans.

-Major Hussite theologians included Petr Chelčický, Jerome of Prague, and others.
+Major Hussite theologians included Petr Chelčický and Jerome of Prague.
 A number of Czech national heroes were Hussite, including Jan Žižka, who led a fierce resistance to five consecutive crusades proclaimed on Hussite Bohemia by the Papacy.
 Hussites were one of the most important forerunners of the Protestant Reformation.
 This predominantly religious movement was propelled by social issues and strengthened Czech national awareness.

-After the Council of Constance lured Jan Hus in with a letter of indemnity, then tried him for heresy and put him to death at the stake on 6 July 1415, the Hussites fought the Hussite Wars (1420–1434) for their religious and political cause.
-After the Hussite Wars ended, the Catholic-supported Utraquist side came out victorious from conflict with the Taborites and became the most common representation of the Hussite faith in Bohemia.
-Catholics and Utraquists were emancipated in Bohemia after the religious peace of Kutná Hora in 1485.

-Bohemia and Moravia, or what is now the territory of the Czech Republic, remained majority Hussite for two centuries until Roman Catholicism was reimposed by the Holy Roman Emperor after the 1620 Battle of White Mountain during the Thirty Years' War.
-That event and centuries of Habsburg persecution caused Hussite traditions to be merely represented in the Moravian Church, Unity of the Brethren and the refounded Czechoslovak Hussite churches among present-day Christians.